 As a result of the immersiveness and superior image and sound quality of The IMAX Experience, the Company's exhibitor customers typically charge a premium for IMAX DMR films over films exhibited in their other auditoriums.
 The premium pricing, combined with the higher attendance levels associated with IMAX DMR films, generates incremental box-office for the Company's exhibitor customers and for the movie studios releasing their films to the IMAX network.
 The incremental box-office generated by IMAX DMR films has helped establish IMAX as a key premium distribution and marketing platform for Hollywood blockbuster films.
-Driven by the advent of digital technology that reduced the IMAX DMR films released to the theater network per year has increased to 51 films in 2016, up from six films in 2007.
+Driven by the advent of digital technology that reduced the IMAX DMR conversion time and with the strengthening of the Company's relationships with the major studios, the number of IMAX DMR films released to the theater network per year has increased to 51 films in 2016, up from six films in 2007.
 The Company expects to release a similar number of IMAX DMR films in 2017 as compared to 2016.